 Their first EP single in 1986, Xanadu, was the first known song to be used for promotion of a new video game, that being Nihon Falcom's computer RPG "Dragon Slayer II: Xanadu".

 By the time that first EP release came, there had been several membership changes, settling on Elizo Sakamoto (vocals), Hiroya Fukada (guitar), Nuoto Ski Bata (bass) and Takamasa Ohuchi (drums).
 By 1988, the first change seen on a recording happened with Yukio Morikawa taking on vocals.

-Hunting Time (1989) and No Smoke Without Fire (1990) would follow before their best of compilation, Best 1981-1990 came about.
-Domestic Booty (1992) and the best of part 2, Best II (1992), and their live album Last Anthem (1992) came before their break-up.
+Hunting Time (1989) and No Smoke Without Fire (1990) would follow before their "best of..." compilation, Best 1981-1990 came about.
+Domestic Booty (1992), the "best of..." part 2, Best II (1992), and their live album Last Anthem (1992) came before their break-up.

 Burning Oath (2012) and Absolute World (2014) followed, before the last album, however, in February 2014 singer Eizo Sakamoto left for a second time and was replaced by former singer Yukio Morikawa.
 The group also announced drummer Isamu Tamaru as a permanent member.
 By Engraved (2017) the line-up featured Naoto Shibata (bass), Yukio Morikawa (vocals), Akio Shimizu (guitars) and Isamu Tamaru (drums).
 Nucleus (2019) followed.